1928 South Indian railway strike: Events

 The striking workers responded by accusing them of "betraying the interests of the workers" and "working against the Central Committee."
 At a meeting in Trichinopoly on 1 July 1928, Mukundlal Sircar, Secretary of the All India Labour Union, blamed British imperialism for widespread unemployment in India and exhorted railway workers to join hands with the Indian National Congress and participate in the Indian Independence Movement.

 There was a total lockout on 6 July 1928 and 9 July 1928 at Trichinopoly and Podanur respectively.
 Vegetable and fruit shopowners in Trichinopoly had also downed their shutters on 6 July in support of the railway workers.
 A 3,000-strong procession walked through the town.
 The situation was calm from 9 July to 18 July when the union tried to negotiate with the management.
 But when negotiations broke down on 19 July 1928, the strike was resumed in renewed vigour.

 The strike turned violent on 20 July and incidents were reported from Tuticorin, Viluppuram, Mayiladuthurai and Trichinopoly.
 There were clashes between railway workers and policemen in Tuticorin and Mayiladuthurai in which a striker was killed in police firing and 63 others were arrested.
 This was followed by 78 arrests in Panruti, Vikravandi and Villekuppam.
 The workers in Viluppuram organised a Satyagraha to press their demands.
 When a light engine collided against a bus in Trichinopoly causing heavy casualties, a crowd assembled at the spot and catching hold of the light engine driver, a European, lynched him to death.

 End of the strike

 The strike was brutally suppressed by the government.
 When about 5000 striking workers in Mayiladuthurai lay on the tracks blocking trains, the police arrested nine workers and stopped the train.
-Five were killed by the police in Mayiladuthurai in response to an incident of stone throwing and a shepherd named Kone was bayoneted during another stone throwing incident in Tuticorin.
+Five were killed by the police in Mayiladuthurai in response to an incident of stone pelting and a shepherd named Kone was bayoneted during another stone throwing incident in Tuticorin.
 Six were killed and twenty-two wounded during a third incident in Viluppuram.
 A public meeting called by the Madras District Congress Committee in Madras city was prohibited.